 - Overlapping occasions will be aggregated in runtime.

-- For customers who are using the “off hours by number of logged in agents” temporary workaround (to detect working hours according to the number of logged in agents), it is advised to turn the temporary workaround OFF, otherwise there is no guarantee that the expected time to response calculation will be accurate in all scenarios.
-The working hours feature is the permanent solution to the use case this workaround was intended for.
+- For customers who are using the “off hours by several logged-in agents” temporary workaround (to detect working hours according to the number of logged-in agents), it is advised to turn the temporary workaround OFF, otherwise, there is no guarantee that the expected time to response calculation will be accurate in all scenarios.
+The 'working hours' feature is the permanent solution to the use case this workaround was intended for.

 Customers who keep the workaround ON will have the following experience (in most use cases, not 100% sure for edge cases):